Edge-preserving noise for diffusion models: Background

 with the forward posterior signal coefficient $ \Alphatovers = \frac{\Alphat}{\Alphas} $ and the forward posterior variance (or square of the noise coefficient) $\Sigmatovers^2 = \SigmatScalar^2 - \Alphatovers^2 \SigmasScalar^2$ and $0< s < t < T$.
 For a Gaussian diffusion process, given that $q(\Samples|\Samplet, \Samplezero) \propto q(\Samplet|\Samples) q(\Samples|\Samplezero)$, one can analytically derive a \textit{backward process} that is also Gaussian, and has the following marginal distribution:

 The backward posterior variance $\Sigmattos^2$ has the following form:

 and the backward posterior mean $\Meanttos$ is formulated as:

-The analytic formulation of these backward posteriors that model a Gaussian process (time-varying mean and variance) is the theoretical foundation that makes it possible to generate a sample $\Samplezero$ from the data distribution $p_0(\Sample)$ at $t=0$, given a \textit{fully diffused} sample $\boldsymbol{x}_T$ from $p_T(\Sample)$ at time $t=T$.
-With "fully diffused", we mean that the sample has converged to a state distributed according to $\NormalDist(0, \Identity)$.
+Samples can be generated by simulating the reverse Gaussian process with the posteriors in \cref{eq:sigma_t_to_s_sqrd} and \cref{eq:mu_t_to_s}.
 A practical issue is that \cref{eq:mu_t_to_s} itself depends on the unknown $\Samplezero$, the sample we are trying to generate.
 To overcome this, one can instead approximate the analytic reverse process in which $\Samplezero$ is replaced by its approximator $\SamplezeroApprox$, learned by a deep neural network $\Model$.
-The network can learn to directly predict $\Samplezero$ given an $\Samplet$ (a sample with a level of noise that corresponds to time $t$), but previous work has shown that it is beneficial to instead optimize the network to learn the approximator $\NoiseApprox$. $\NoiseApprox$ predicts the unscaled Gaussian white noise that was injected at time $t$. $\SamplezeroApprox$ can then be obtained via \cref{eq:hat_x_0}, which follows from \cref{eq:gaussian_diff_linear_eq}.
+The network can learn to directly predict $\Samplezero$ given an $\Samplet$ (a sample with a level of noise that corresponds to time $t$), but previous work \cite{ho2020denoising} has shown that it is beneficial to instead optimize the network to learn the approximator $\NoiseApprox$. $\NoiseApprox$ predicts the unscaled Gaussian white noise that was injected at time $t$. $\SamplezeroApprox$ can then be obtained via \cref{eq:hat_x_0}, which follows from \cref{eq:gaussian_diff_linear_eq}.